UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/demographic_datasets/README/gender_readme.md

 | Non-binary | Other |
 | Prefer to self-define | Other |

-><font size="1">Note on EXCEED
+>Note on EXCEED
 >The wording of the sex & gender questions used by EXCEED, and deposited in the TRE, imply that that LPS asks about gender rather than sex.
-UK LLC has harmonised these variables at face value, though researchers are encouraged to make their own decisions about how to interpret the variables.</font>
+UK LLC has harmonised these variables at face value, though researchers are encouraged to make their own decisions about how to interpret the variables.

 This **spreadsheet (link / download??)** shows the gender categories used by each LPS and how these have been harmonised by UK LLC.